bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 65°
+- 64°
-- Partly Cloudy
+- Mostly Cloudy
-- 87% humidity
+- 93% humidity
-- 5 mph wind
+- 3 mph wind
-- 56% cloud cover
+- 68% cloud cover
-- 46 AQI 🟩
+- 44 AQI 🟩
 - 0.08 inches of rain in the past 24 hours
-- 0.49 inches of rain expected in the next 48 hours
+- 0.5 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>